Allgemeine Geschäftsbedingungen des veranstalters

 9. Handling of waste

 During the event, waste must be disposed of in the bins and containers provided for this purpose.
-The commercial deposit collection is prohibited on the entire event area and leads to the exclusion of the event.

 10. Applicability of the German Youth Protection Act